-Whether you are looking to buy a house for sale in Napa, CA or homes for sale in Healdsburg, CA, this article will surely help you understand what the House GOP Tax Bill is and how it can affect you.
+If you’re looking to buy a house this article will surely help you understand what the House GOP Tax Bill is and how it can affect you.
 Read on to find out what the house GOP tax law is and how it may affect your home buying decision.

 On December 22, 2017, President Trump signed the GOP Tax Bill which slashes the corporate tax rate, decreases taxes for most US citizens but limits property tax deductions and mortgage interest deductions to new and pre-existing loans.
 The new tax cut is a move towards the country’s first tax revamp in over three decades.

 Revealed to members of Congress on November 2, 2017, the Bill creates a significant impact on high-earning homeowners who are already dealing with increased property taxes in the Northeast and the West Coast.
 It also reduces the incentive for millions of residents across the US looking to purchase new homes.

 Included in the Trump administration’s initial tax framework is the process of placing homeowners with a $70 billion annual tax expenditure by increasing the standard tax deduction by twice the amount.
 According to a report by The Wall Street Journal, the new tax reform law increases standard deduction rates from $12,700 to $24,400 for married couples, $9,350 to $18,300 for heads of household, and $6,350 to $12,200 for single residents.